 Hertlein-Whitehead Visiting Scholars Program

 The program is open to all scholars, from graduate students to retired professors and independent researchers, regardless of nationality.
-The awards are primarily intended to help defray the costs of travel and living expenses for scholars from outside the region.
+The award is primarily intended to help defray the costs of travel and living expenses for scholars from outside the region.

 A stipend or stipends of $500, up to a maximum of $1500 per year, will be awarded.
 Recipients are responsible for making their own travel and housing arrangements, though information about local housing will be provided upon request.

 The Special Collections staff will offer an orientation meeting and a tour of the campus and/or community if desired.
-Assistance in using the Library’s collections will be available throughout the study period.
-The study period may be scheduled at any time during the year, after July 1, 2023, excepting official University holidays.
+Assistance in using the library’s collections will be available throughout the study period.
+The study period may be scheduled at any time during the year, excepting official university holidays.

 Obligations